mim-ml-teaching/public-rc-2025-26/docs/lab7-public/lab7.md

 ## Manual simulation step

+Let

+$$x(t)$$

-Let $x(t)$ be the state of some system.
+represent the state of some system.
+If the system evolves according to

+$$\dot{x} = f(x)$$

-If the system evolves according to $\dot{x} = f(x)$ and the timestep is $\Delta t$, the Forward Euler integration scheme is given by:
+the Forward Euler integration scheme is given by:

 $$x_{i+1} = x_i + \Delta t f(x_i)$$

+where delta t denotes the timestep.

-For System 5 form the part on linearization, perform a few simulation steps using the Forward Euler method with a timestep $\Delta t = 0.1$, starting at the fixed points and some other points.
+For System 5 form the part on linearization, perform a few simulation steps using the Forward Euler method with a timestep `delta_t = 0.1`, starting at the fixed points and some other points.

-Will the system stay at the fixed points during the simulation?
+ - Will the system stay at the fixed points during the simulation?
-Why or why not?
+ - Why or why not?
-Does the result depend on the choice of the timestep?
+ - Does the result depend on the choice of the timestep?
-How does the behaviour at the fixed points compare to that from any other initial state?
+ - How does the behaviour at the fixed points compare to that from any other initial state?

 ## Does this matter in real simulations?
 When we increase the timestep, we speed up the simulation, but we also decrease its accuracy.